divijghose/firedrake/Firedrake-2021-Planning-Meeting-2021-07-14.md

 ## Additions from this Meeting

  - Will use [easychair](https://easychair.org/) - DH to get pro account <- **SV** to deal with
     - Options for abstracts are: 1.
-I want a poster, 2.
-I want a talk, 3.
-I want a talk and a poster
+I want a poster 2.
+I want a talk or poster

  - Need to make website similar to that for [Firedrake USA 2019](https://firedrakeproject.org/firedrake_19.html) <- **CW** to deal with